demoleiwang/MyPick/Prompt/README.md

 21. **Ontology-enhanced Prompt-tuning for Few-shot Learning.** WWW 2022. ![](https://img.shields.io/badge/OntoPrompt-blue) ![](https://img.shields.io/badge/Information_Extraction-brown) ![](https://img.shields.io/badge/Knowledge_Graph_Completion-red)

       *Hongbin Ye, Ningyu Zhang, Shumin Deng, Xiang Chen, Hui Chen, Feiyu Xiong, Xi Chen, Huajun Chen.* [[pdf](https://arxiv.org/abs/2201.11332)], 2022.1

-## Contribution

-### Other contributors
-We thank [Yujia Qin](https://github.com/thuqinyj16), [Xiachong Feng](https://github.com/xcfcode), [Chenglei Si](https://github.com/NoviScl) , [Tianbao Xie](https://github.com/Timothyxxx), [Muhtasham Oblokulov](https://github.com/Muhtasham) for the paper recommendation.

-### Contributing to this paper list
-   - First, think about which category the work should belong to.
-   - Second, use the same format as the others to discribe the work.
-Note that there should be an empty line between the title and the authors list, and take care of the indentation.
-   - Then, add [keywords tags](#keywords-convention).
-Add the pdf link of the paper.
-If it is an arxiv publication, we prefer /abs/ format to /pdf/ format.

-   **Don't worry if you put all these wrong, we will fix them for you.** Just contribute and promote your awesome work here!

-   If you recommended a work that wasn't yours, you will be added to the contributor list (be sure to provide your information in [other contributors](#other-contributors)).